 Electrical sockets in Cyprus are the same as in the UK and all commonwealth countries.
 They are 240 Volts, with a 3-pin socket.
-If you need an electrical adaptor, you can buy one at supermarkets or electrical appliances stores for about €3.
+If you need an electrical adaptor, you can buy one at supermarkets or electrical appliances stores.